RichardMathewsII/RichardMathewsII.github.io/pages/about.md

  <h5>My career mission is to apply AI to solve complex problems that have scalable benefits for society.
 Currently, my focus is to be a change agent that scales AI in the world of atoms.</h5>
 </div>

+> 🌟 **My broad exposure to cloud deployment, data science, and product strategy makes me uniquely qualified to connect the dots between technical execution and business strategy, ensuring impactful and feasible solutions.**

 ---

 I’m optimistic about the potential of AI to improve the world, but I also know this will only happen if we, as scientists and engineers, ensure its development benefits the common good.
 I’m committed to playing my part in that effort by acting as a change agent with two key skillsets: